ialbluwi/11102-f25/syllabus.md

   <img src="assets/images/tools/edstem.png" alt="Edstem Logo" width="50"/>
   <div>
     <strong>EdStem</strong><br>
-    This is where you will ask questions, interact with your instructors and classmates, and solve the weekly exercises and self assessments.
+    This is where you will ask questions, interact with your instructors and classmates, and solve the weekly exercises and self-assessments.
 You will receive an email invitation to create an account and join the course. [<a href='https://edstem.org/us/courses/87448'>Direct Link to Course</a>]
   </div>
 </div>